ngageoint/mage-server/README.md

 $ npm install
 ```

 NPM install will install all node (server) dependencies in the node_modules folder.
-There is a postinstall section in the package.json file that will also install all bower (web) dependencies to the bower_components directory.
+There is a postinstall section in the [package.json](package.json) file that will also install all bower (web) dependencies to the public/bower_components directory.

 ### Configuring and Customizing MAGE